A guide aimed at local groups who are interested in setting up a community energy project.

 Shared Ownership Taskforce

-The Shared Ownership Taskforce are representatives from the renewables industry and the community energy sector who are working towards a voluntary approach to increasing shared ownership of new, onshore, renewables developments.
+The Shared Ownership Taskforce are representatives from the renewables industry and the community energy sector.
+The Taskforce has developed a voluntary approach to increasing shared ownership of new, onshore, renewables developments.
 You can find out more about the Taskforce’s aim, remit and progress to date.

 Reducing energy use in your community